guigaoliveira/numbers_challenge/README.md

 To start your Phoenix server:

 * Install dependencies with `mix deps.get`
-* Create and migrate database with `mix ecto.setup`
 * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Phoenix server runs in [`localhost:4000`](http://localhost:4000) in development environment.